 The strawberry pyramid planters are easy and inexpensive to build, especially when made from leftover timber from your previous projects.
 This project should only take you a weekend to finish, as long as you have all the materials and tools needed.

-What are the materials needed to build your own strawberry pyramid planters?
+Materials needed to build your own strawberry pyramid planters:

 - 1 – 4″ X 4″ X 6′ Cedar Wood – for main centre post

 - 11 – 1″ X 4″ X 8′ Cedar Wood – for structure